nodejs/nodejs.org/README.md

 This repo's issues section has become the primary home for the Website WG's coordination efforts (meeting planning, minute approval, etc).

-## Contributing
+## Contributing here

 There are two ways to contribute to this project.
-The first is **submitting new features or fixing bugs** and the second is **translating content to other languages**.
+The first is **submitting new features or fixing bugs** and the second is **translating content to other languages and make it fast**.

 In both cases the workflow is different, please check how it is done in each case.